farrenhi/phase1/week7/README.md

 Week 7:<br>
+This project is a membership login system.
+User could create an account. <br>
-Backend APIs are created, and these API could do CRUD on SQL databases.<br>
+Backend APIs are created, and these API could do CRUD on SQL databases. <br>
-JavaScript Fetch is used to trigger the backend APIs for actions.<br>
+JavaScript Fetch is used to trigger the backend APIs for actions. <br>